How to Connect an HTML Page to a Microsoft Access Database

 Following above mentioned steps and procedures, you can connect an HTML page without facing any problem.

-Use Access Database Repair software to repair the damaged .mdb file.
-The software supports all versions of MS Access Database starting from MS Access 95.
+Use MDB recovery software to repair the damaged .mdb file.
+The Access repair tool supports all versions of MS Access Database starting from MS Access 95.